Testing Real WIMPs with CTAO: Forecasts for Real WIMPs at CTAO

 Looking at Eq.~\eqref{eq:unbin} in detail, we see that the unbinned likelihood is built from a one-bin Poisson probability times the weighted probability of each event in both signal and background probability distribution functions (PDFs).
 We obtain these by normalizing $dN/dE$ for WIMP annihilation and our background model, respectively, for energies between 92 GeV and 200 TeV.
 Unlike the binned analysis, this computation requires a list of events.
 Since we are testing the limits on exclusion, we run our pseudoexperiments by drawing from the background-only PDF.
 The number of draws in each run is given by a Poisson fluctuation about the mean number of expected background events ($\simeq 3.2 \times 10^5$) for 10\,hrs of observation.
 This provides the $N^{\rm obs}$ used in Eq.~\eqref{eq:unbin} for a given pseudoexperiment.
 Our pseudo-dataset consists of 500 such runs.

 We give the results of the unbinned analysis in Tab.~\ref{tab:unbin}, along with a comparison to the core-size limits using the binned analysis of Section \ref{ssec:results}.
-We tested the central thermal relic mass values for both the 3- and tredecuplet, along with 467.4 TeV for the latter.
-This is because this mass is the value within the error bar for the tredecuplet's thermal relic that minimizes the core-size limit.
-We find very good agreement for all three points that we tested, which serves as an independent cross-check on the method of Sec.~\ref{ssec:results}.
-The overall differences are very small between the two approaches.
+We tested the central thermal relic mass values for both the 3- and tredecuplet, along with 469 TeV for the latter.
+This is because this mass is the value within the error bar for the tredecuplet's thermal relic range that minimizes the core-size limit.
+We find excellent agreement for all three points that we tested, which serves as an independent cross-check on the method of Sec.~\ref{ssec:results}.